iknowjason/Awesome-CloudSec-Labs/README.md

 [AzureGoat](https://github.com/ine-labs/AzureGoat): Build one module with terraform and walk through the provided attack and defense manuals.

 [XMGoat](https://github.com/XMCyber/XMGoat):  Build 5 scenarios in your Azure tenant and walk through solution docs provided.

+[CONVEX](https://github.com/Azure/CONVEX):  Spin up three Capture the Flag environments in your Azure tenant using powershell.

 ## GCP